spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 ...
 ```

+Note that epadmin doesn't support service names when using kubernetes discovery.
+So to use epadmin commands from within a pod,
-Hence, epadmin commands should include adminport set to 2000 and hostname set to the service object name :
+include adminport set to 2000 and hostname set to the service object name :

 ```shell
 $ kubectl exec ef-kubernetes-app-0 epadmin adminport=2000 hostname=efkubernetesapp0-default-efkubernetesapp display node